mleoking/LeoReference/program/java/spark/notes/LeoSparkNote.md

 ```
 * Spark bug: `dataframe.groupBy($"x").agg(UserDefinedAggregator("y"), countDistinct($"z"), countDistinct($"a"))` would report `java.lang.RuntimeException: Couldn't find "z"`!
 Fix: use a user defined Aggregator for countDistint to replace the countDistint in spark.
 * Use `dataframe.groupByKey(f1(Row=>K)).mapGroups(f2(K,Iterator[Row]=>(col1, col2,...)))` instead of `dataframe.groupBy($"x").agg(UserDefinedAggregator1("y"), UserDefinedAggregator2("z"), ...)` and implement all groupby statistics in f2 when there are many UserDefinedAggregators with complex buffer structures (e.g. Map).
 This approach reduces the shuffle size as it uses a local mapGroup function in reducers to calculate all statistics and process all data for a key, avoiding complex buffer structure being shuffled if many UserDefinedAggregators are used.
+*  It is important that you persist/cache your RDD first before checkpointing as checkpointing will materialise the RDD twice, once when it builds it for use and again when it needs to write it to disk - however if you have cached it before hand, it only needs to materialise it once, the second time it can read from the cache.

 ## Tutorial
 * [Spark SQL, DataFrames and Datasets Guide](https://spark.apache.org/docs/latest/sql-programming-guide.html)